bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # minor version of &lt;operating system&gt;

-Numeric representation of the minor version of the operating system.
+Returns the minor version of the operating system.

+{{#example}}
+Q: name of operating system, version of operating system, minor version of operating system
+A: Win8.1, 6.3.9600, 3
+{{/example}}

+{{#example}}
+Q: name of operating system, version of operating system, minor version of operating system
+A: Linux Ubuntu 14.04.1 LTS, 14.04, 4
+{{/example}}

 # name of &lt;operating system&gt;

 Returns the name of the operating system as a string.

-Names might include Win98, WinNT, etcetera.
+{{#example}}
+Q: name of operating system
+A: Win8.1
+{{/example}}

+{{#example}}
+Q: name of operating system
+A: Linux Ubuntu 14.04.1 LTS
+{{/example}}

 # performance counter frequency of &lt;operating system&gt;

-The rate at which the performance counter is being incremented (per second).
+The rate at which the performance counter is being incremented per second.
+This value comes from the [QueryPerformanceFrequency](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644905%28v=vs.85%29.aspx) function.

+{{#example}}
+Q: performance counter frequency of operating system
+A: 2938672 hertz
+{{/example}}

 # performance counter of &lt;operating system&gt;

-Retrieves a 64-bit performance counter value.
+Retrieves the current 64-bit performance counter value.
+This value comes from the [QueryPerformanceCounter](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644904%28v=vs.85%29.aspx) function.

+{{#example}}
+Q: performance counter of operating system
+A: 11657096717
+{{/example}}

 # platform id of &lt;operating system&gt;

-Returns the dwPlatformId as returned by the GetVersionEx system call.
-Possible values are 1 (Win95/95) and 2 (WinNT).
+Returns the `dwPlatformId` as returned by the [GetVersionEx](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724451%28v=vs.85%29.aspx) function.
+Possible values are 1 (Win9x) and 2 (WinNT).

+{{#example}}
+Q: platform id of operating system
+A: 2
+{{/example}}

 # product info numeric of &lt;operating system&gt;